rydmike/rydmike.github.io/blog_flutter_linting.md

 or [Lint](https://pub.dev/packages/lint).

-If you don't care about linting and tuning it yourself, the really nice part is that a good linting setup is now part of Flutter.
+If you don't care about linting and tuning it yourself, the really nice part is that a good basic linting setup is now part of Flutter.
 Starting from version 2.5.0 you will get an excellent rule set enabled by default for new projects.
 It is a really cool and a smart move by the Dart and Flutter teams to offer this.
 It means that eventually all Flutter developers will use more strict lint rules by default, rules that will help